Roslin-Aquaculture/Axiom-SNParray-Variant-and-Sample-QC-and-visualisation/README.md

 ### Running Admixture ###

 This software does not accept chromosome names which are not human.
-Therefore, the first column of the .bim file must be exchanged by 0. <br />
+Therefore, the first column of the `.bim` file must be exchanged by 0. <br />
-The final .bim, .bed, .fam files were generated with **PLINK** after removing individuals/variants which did not pass the selected QC filters.
+The final `.bim`, `.bed`, `.fam` files were generated with `**PLINK**` after removing individuals/variants which did not pass the selected QC filters.

 ```
 awk '{$1=0;print $0}' (yourfile).bim > (yourfile).bim.tmp